eldesh/basis_concept-zig/README.md

 In the Zig language, polymorphic functions are sometimes typed `fn (anytype) t`.
-In practice, however, functions with such a type require some properties to be implicit in the value of `anytype`.
+Often, however, functions with such types implicitly require some properties for their types.
+The `Concept` allows such implicit constraints to be named.

-Naming this implicit constraint allows us to deal explicitly with constraints on types.
+Naming such implicit constraint allows us to deal explicitly with constraints on types.
 Further, some associated polymorphic functions are able to be implemented to each Concept such like `Cloneable.clone`.